GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Preliminaries

 A Random Peer-Sampling service~(RPS) is a protocol that periodically provides each node with a random stream of neighbors.
-In its simplest from, it consists of each node $i$ picking a random neighbor with whom it permutes a subset of its out-going neighborhood $\neighborsoutp{t}{t}$.
-Such a process converges towards a uniform sampling of nodes over the whole graph~\cite{busnel2011uniformity}, yielding both robust message dissemination guarantees~\cite{jelasity2004peer} and resilience to churn~\cite{allavena2005correctness}.
-These protocols represent a practical solution to render gossiping graphs dynamic and approximate the faster convergence rates~\cite{ying2021exponential} as well as the privacy enhancements~\cite{touat2024scrutinizing} that have been associated with Dynamic GL.
+Generally, these protocols follow a common workflow: given a fixed view size $\viewSize = |\neighborsoutp{i}{t}|$, a stream of received identifiers $\msginPush$ and a stream of pulled identifiers $\msginPull$, the goal is to compute $\neighborsoutp{i}{t+1}$ = $F(\neighborsoutp{i}{t},\msginPush, \msginPull)$ where the function $F$ returns $\viewSize$ new identifiers.
+Such a process converges towards a uniform sampling of nodes over the whole graph~\cite{busnel2011uniformity}, yielding both robust dissemination guarantees~\cite{jelasity2004peer} and resilience to churn~\cite{allavena2005correctness}.
+These protocols represent a practical solution to render gossiping graphs dynamic and approximate the faster convergence rates~\cite{ying2021exponential} and the privacy enhancements~\cite{touat2024scrutinizing} of Dynamic GL.
 However, RPS protocols are vulnerable to Byzantine nodes that flood the network with their IDs, with the objective of over-representing themselves in the neighborhood of honest nodes, referred to as Hub Attacks~\cite{jesi2010secure}, or isolating individual nodes, known as Eclipse Attacks~\cite{heilman2015eclipse}.
 To account for these behaviors, several Byzantine-Resilient RPS solutions have been proposed.
 The most prominent approaches are based on the logic of incorporating a local peer selection criterion, which cannot be tampered with by Byzantine nodes~\cite{auvolat2023basalt,bortnikov2008brahms}.
 Such methods have been shown to prevent honest nodes from getting isolated with high probability.
-While this is a desirable property, it can be argued that in a learning setting, bounding the proportion of Byzantine nodes in the local views is also a fundamental requirement.
-One of the objectives of this work is to bridge the gap between Byzantine-Resilient RPS and Byzantine-Resilient Machine Learning.
+While this is a desirable property, it can be argued that a learning setting requires additionally to bound the proportion of Byzantine nodes in local views.
+One objective of this work is to bridge the gap between Byzantine-Resilient RPS and Byzantine-Resilient Learning.